klusters/ansible-collection-system/roles/filesystems/README.md

 ## Requirements

-# This role is not tested yet !
+This role is tested against :
+  - CentOS 7 & 8

 ## Examples